martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 Section 7.8 of {{VERSION-ALIASING}} is also applicable.

-## Version Downgrade Attack

-An attacker might inject Version Negotiation to force the connection to migrate to a version of QUIC that does not protect Initials.
-If the client and server mutually support another version of QUIC, and the client does not support a downgrade prevention mechanism such as {{?I-D.ietf-quic-version-negotiation}}, the client MUST fail the connection and not restart on a different version.

-Note that a downgrade prevention mechanism might not detect the attack until after the client has sent a new, unprotected Initial.

-Upon receipt of a Version Negotation packet, a client SHOULD wait for a probe timeout (PTO) before sending an Initial using another version.
-If it receives a valid Server Initial, it ignores the Version Negotiation.
-This eliminates attacks by observers that can inject Version Negotiation packets, but not drop Initial packets.

-When composing an Initial for a different version, the client is likely to expose the information in it.
-The client MAY alter its Initial to sanitize sensitive information, considering the advice in {{downgrade}} regarding the composition of these Initials.

-## Key Loss and Downgrade {#downgrade}
+## Forcing Downgrade {#downgrade}

-ECH and Protected Initials both rely on shared cryptographic configuration state between client and server, delivered by an out-of-band method, usually DNS.

-In the event this synchronization fails in ECH, the client-facing server can complete the handshake, authenticate itself against the "public name" in the unprotected part of the Client Hello, and provide updated configuration state, allowing a resumed attempt after 1 RTT.

-With Protected Initials, when decryption fails there is not enough context to complete any sort of authentication to update the crypto context.
-Instead, the server sends a Fallback packet that causes the client to fall back to keys that do not offer confidentiality, with which it could connect to the public name and only then acquire the updated crypto context.
-Note that this incurs an additional 1-RTT penalty over ECH, although loss of key synchronization is hopefully a rare occurrence.

-An attacker could inject Fallback packets to force the client to use the fallback salt and lose confidentiality.
-The public_key_failed transport parameter is designed to confirm that the server could have sent the Fallback packet, thus validating that there is no downgrade attack.

-Upon receipt of a Fallback packet, a client SHOULD wait for a probe timeout (PTO) before sending a client hello using the fallback salt, to check if a valid server Initial arrives.
-This neutralizes attackers that can inject Fallback packets but not drop Initials.
+An attacker attempts to force a client to send an Initial that uses unprotected Initials by injecting a Version Negotiation packet (which implies the server no longer supports Protected Initials) or a Fallback packet (which implies the server has a new cryptographic context).

+The weak form of this attack observes the Initial and injects the Version Negotiation or Fallback packet, but cannot drop the Initial.
+To counteract this, a client SHOULD NOT respond to these packets until they have waited for Probe Timeout (PTO) for a valid server Initial to arrive.

+The strong form features an attacker that can drop Initial packets.
+In this case, the client can either abandon the connection attempt or connect with a unprotected Initial: using the fallback salt in response to a Fallback packet, or a different version in response to Version Negotiation.

-The client MAY alter its Initial Packet to sanitize sensitive information and obtain either a correct ECHConfig or an aliased version before proceeding with its true connection attempt.
-However, the client Initial MUST lead to the authentication of a domain name the client trusts to provide accurate cryptographic information (possibly the public_name from the ECHConfig).
+If connecting with an unprotected Initial, the client MAY alter it to sanitize sensitive information and obtain either a correct ECHConfig or an aliased version before proceeding with its true connection attempt.
+However, the client Initial MUST lead to the authentication of a domain name the client trusts to provide accurate cryptographic information (usually the public_name from the ECHConfig).
 Advice for the Outer ClientHello in Section 10.5 of {{ECHO}} applies here.

+Furthermore, if it received a Fallback packet, the client sends a public_key_failed transport parameter to detect the downgrade attack, and the server will terminate the connection if the Fallback packet was an attack.

+If the client received a Version Negotiation packet, it MUST implement a downgrade detection mechanism such as {{!I-D.ietf-quic-version-negotiation}} or abandon the connection attempt.
+If it subsequently detects a downgrade detection, or discovers that the server does not support the same mechanism, it terminates the connection attempt.

+Note that ECH is able to retrieve an up-to-date cryptographic context in 1 RTT, because the client hello has enough plaintext information to begin a handshake with the public_name.
+Protected Initials require reconnection with the public name, incurring a 2 RTT penalty to achieve the same result.

 ## Initial Packet Injection